mnbarber/sei/Unit_3/pup-part-2-AddPuppyForm.md

     const formData = new FormData();
     formData.append("photo", selectedFile);
     formData.append("caption", state.caption);
-    props.handleAddPost(formData); // formData is the data we want to send to the server!
+    handleAddPost(formData); // formData is the data we want to send to the server!
   }

   return (